msaudulhassan/cruise-control/README.md

 # cruise-control
-Cruise Control with Longitudinal Car Model
+Cruise Control with Longitudinal Car Model in Simulink